 How important has networking been to your career?

 As an introvert, two phrases give me chills: “team building” and “networking opportunity”.
 However, having said that, being made to feel welcome and comfortable and having the opportunity to ask the daft questions in a safe space, has always been appreciated.
-And its probably why I am where I am today.
+And it’s probably why I am where I am today.

 During your career, have you noticed inequalities in the sector, be it in policies or culture?
 If yes, what actions do you think would best address those issues?

-I am very aware than in certain sectors, inequality exists, but I cant say that I’ve witnessed or experienced anything of this within aquaculture.
+I am very aware than in certain sectors, inequality exists, but I can’t say that I’ve witnessed or experienced anything of this within aquaculture.
 I am a big advocate for inclusivity and equality, but I believe there is a fine line between demanding equality and fairness for one group, without becoming totally exclusive of another group – becoming the thing you are fighting against.

 What is your proudest aquaculture-related achievement to date?